-A minimum of 600 hours in total over the course duration must be spent in a relevant work based learning environment, 600 hours supervised practice, 150 of these hours being supernumerary in order to achieve the required experience and achieve the learning outcomes for these modules.
+A minimum of 1500 hours in total over the course duration must be spent in a relevant work based learning environment, 750 hours in each of the work-based modules in order to achieve the required experience and achieve the learning outcomes for these modules.
 This work experience will also provide valuable practice experience to use in reflective learning in other modules and in personal development planning.